stuible/VCH-homehealth/README.md

 - ![#c5f015](https://placehold.it/15/c5f015/000000?text=+) `_layouts`
     - Where the templates for the different pages used by jekyll are kept ( Jekyll uses the Liquid templating engine created by Shopify)
 - ![#f03c15](https://placehold.it/15/f03c15/000000?text=+) `_site`
-    - where the final / compiled site is found
+    - where the debugging site is compiled to
 - ![#1589F0](https://placehold.it/15/1589F0/000000?text=+) `css`
     - where the compiled, concatoned and minified css is put by gulp before being copied to _site/css by jekyll
 - ![#c5f015](https://placehold.it/15/c5f015/000000?text=+) `fonts`